 - Here is our sample data set including First Name, Last Name, Full Name and Add Parentheses.

-Read More: How to Concatenate with Delimiter in Excel (5 Easy Ways)
+Read More: How to Concatenate Arrays in Excel

 Step 2.
 Utilizing CONCATENATE Function to Combine Text

 There is one practical method for combining two or more text strings into one using the CONCATENATE function.
 The general syntax of the CONCATENATE function is shown below.

 Arguments of the CONCATENATE Function